grpc/proposal/A43-sdk-authorization.md

 This is essential, because otherwise we may end up allowing an RPC request without even evaluating the new field values in policy, which poses a security risk.

-Following is the JSON schema of SDK Authorization Policy Version 1.0
+Following is the JSON schema of gRPC Authorization Policy Version 1.0

 ```json
 {